-Winter is prime time for trips to the Phoenix – Scottsdale area of Arizona.
+Winter is prime time for trips to the Scottsdale- Phoenix AZ area.
 Families, couples, singles – everyone wants a dose of sunshine.
 And they all want to be doing interesting things.
 Fortunately there’s no shortage of fun things to do in Phoenix or the surrounding area.
+If you’ve got more time consider going further afield a doing day trips to Sedona for some stunning hiking.

 Fun things to do in Phoenix and the surrounding area that should keep you busy for days.

-The hiking is excellent in and around Phoenix.
+The hiking is excellent in and around Phoenix, AZ.
 Try the popular Piestewa Peak hike (formerly Squaw Peak) – an outdoor version of the Stairmaster.

 The most popular route is the Summit Trail – which takes you roughly 1.2 miles to the top.
 But it gets busy – very BUSY.
 The other option is the Circumference Trail.
 It’s 3.5 miles long and doesn’t see nearly the traffic of the Summit Trail.